0xab01/Commit-Generator/README.md

 1. Clone the repository: `git clone https://github.com/your-username/commit-generator.git`
 2. Install dependencies: `npm install`
+     - npm i jsonfile
+     - npm i moment
+     - npm i simple-git

-3. Configure the tool: Update the desired parameters in the `index.js` file, such as the number of commits and the date range.
+4. Configure the tool: Update the desired parameters in the `index.js` file, such as the number of commits and the date range.
-4. Run the tool: `node index.js`
+5. Run the tool: `node index.js`

 ## Usage